mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/AdamWeightDecay.md

 ## Differences

-The code implementation and parameter update logic of `mindspore.nn.AdamWeightDecay` optimizer is different from `torch.optim.AdamW`，for more information, please refer to the docs of official website.
+The code implementation and parameter update logic of `mindspore.nn.AdamWeightDecay` optimizer is different from `torch.optim.AdamW`.
+For more information, please refer to the docs of official website.

 ## Code Example